epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 The *seventh ENCODE/Epigraphy.info workshop* will be taking place between **Monday April 24 and Wednesday April 26 2023 in Leuven**.

 The event will be held primarily as in-person meeting, at the campus of KU Leuven’s Faculty of Arts, but we plan for some combination of a hybrid format for participants that would otherwise be prevented from attending.
+You can check the full programme [here](https://docs.google.com/document/d/1m5qEP2b7K-2Jw4du-LNByuMELui5UIltDQFR0V0LjLU/edit?usp=sharing){:target="_blank" rel="noopener"}

+## Programme

 * Monday *April 24th*: **ENCODE** in-person training sessions on EpiDoc (focus on Mycenean inscriptions) and the READ (Research Environment for Ancient Documents) platform + Epigraphy.info poster session (followed by a reception at 17:30 CET)